opoframework/opof-sbmp/README.md

 The robot is tasked with moving its arm(s) from a start configuration to a goal configuration by running a sampling-based motion planner.
 The planner optimization problem is to find a generator $G_\theta(c)$ that maps a problem instance $c$ (in this case, the combination of obstacle poses in the environment and the start and goal robot configurations) to a set of planner hyperparameters
-(which depend on the planner used), such that the time taken for the motion planner to find a path is minimized.
+(which depend on the planner used), such that the number of planner iterations taken for the motion planner to find a path is minimized.

 ##### Planning objective
-$\boldsymbol{f}(x; c)$ is given as $-time$, where $time$ is the time taken for the motion planner to find a collision-free path from the start to goal robot configuration.
+$\boldsymbol{f}(x; c)$ is given as $-iter / {max\_iter}$, where $iter$ is the number of planner iterations taken for the motion planner to find a collision-free path from the start to goal robot configuration, and $max\_iter$ is the maximum allowed planner iterations.

 #### Problem instance distribution
 The training set and testing set contain $1000$ and $100$ problem instances respectively.